-- .1 The purpose of this Section is to outline minimum CN safety standards for Contractors and their employees. - .2 The aim of these safety guidelines is to eliminate at the source the dangers to the health, safety and physical well-being of workers. - .3 Contractors using these guidelines for Contract work are responsible for reviewing the appropriate laws and regulations governing worker health and safety and for determining their applicability in relation to the Contract prior to the start of work.
-Contractors are solely responsible for ensuring compliance with legislation and these guidelines. - .4 Observe and enforce construction safety measures required by the Canada Labour Code, CN, Canadian Code for Construction Safety, Provincial Government Workers' Compensation Board and Municipal statutes and authorities. - .5 As CN is a federally chartered Railway Transportation Company, Contractors are advised that work undertaken on CN right-of-way is governed by Federal Regulations. - .6 In the event of conflict between any provisions of above authorities the most stringent provision will apply. - .7 The safety guidelines may not address all potential health and safety problems associated with the use of materials, equipment and/or operations detailed or referred to within these guidelines.
-The Contractor shall be responsible for determining the appropriate measures to ensure the health, safety and physical well-being of workers, in consultation with the appropriate regulatory authorities if necessary, to achieve compliance with applicable laws and regulations prior to the implementation of these safety guidelines. - .8 A safety program drawn up by the Contractor working on CN property shall complement these guidelines.
-Such complementary programs shall take into account the dangers inherent to the work performed. - .9 Contractors and their personnel are required to familiarize themselves with and ensure the day-to-day application of this safety program. - .10 Be fully aware of the contents of Clause 24, Section HC01005 of this Specification entitled "Existing Utilities and Facilities" and be governed accordingly.
+- .1 The purpose of this section is to outline minimum CN safety standards for contractors and their employees. - .2 The aim of these safety guidelines is to eliminate at the source the dangers to the health, safety, and physical well-being of workers. - .3 CN is committed to maintaining a safe and respectful working environment for employees and third parties accessing its premises and information systems.
+CN maintains and updates from time to time policies designed to protect the company, its employees and assets, and third parties, such as CN's Human Rights Policy Harassment Free Environment, Policy to Prevent Workplace Alcohol and Drug Problems, Guidelines Regarding Access to the CN Workplace, Contractor Orientation, Third Party Services Policy, Outsourcing Best Practices for IT Security, Environmental Policy, Privacy Policy and its Code of Business Conduct (together "CN policies") and can be found at http://CNPlus.cn.ca.
+The Contractor acknowledges having read and agreed to the CN Policies and commits that it and its personnel will respect and comply with same.
+In the event of any discrepancy, the contract shall prevail. - .4 Contractors using these guidelines for contract work are responsible for reviewing the appropriate laws and regulations governing worker health and safety and for determining their applicability in relation to the contract prior to the start of work.
+Contractors are solely responsible for ensuring compliance with legislation and these guidelines. - .5 Observe and enforce construction safety measures required by the Canada Labour Code, CN, Canadian Code for Construction Safety, Provincial Government, Workers' Compensation Board, and municipal statutes and authorities. - .6 As CN is a federally chartered Railway Transportation Company, contractors are advised that work undertaken on CN right-of-way is governed by federal regulations. - .7 In the event of conflict between any provisions of above authorities, the most stringent provision will apply. - .8 The safety guidelines may not address all potential health and safety problems associated with the use of materials, equipment, and/or operations detailed or referred to within these guidelines.
+The Contractor shall be responsible for determining the appropriate measures to ensure the health, safety and physical well-being of workers, in consultation with the appropriate regulatory authorities if necessary, to achieve compliance with applicable laws and regulations prior to the implementation of these safety guidelines. - .9 A safety program drawn up by the Contractor working on CN property shall complement these guidelines.
+Such complementary programs shall take into account the dangers inherent to the work performed. - .10 Contractors and their personnel are required to familiarize themselves with and ensure the day-to-day application of this safety program.